 Managing a remote team in another country, assigning tasks to them, and planning your meetings and deadlines are easier when you’re using tools to organize everyone’s work schedule.
-There are many free tools available for the modern manager.
+There are many free tools available for outsourcing managers.
 Check out the following list and see which ones fit your needs.

 Trello has been among the favorite tools of businesses and individual end-users.
 It follows the kanban method of organizing tasks and tracking which ones are completed, which ones are still in progress, and which of them have not been finished on time.
 The user interface is clean and easy to understand.